The Best Kenai Fjords Wildlife Cruise in Seward Alaska

 For us, what stood out most was the balance between adventure and comfort.
 The Major Marine Tours crew made the day feel seamless — from spotting whales and glaciers to learning about the park’s history and geology.
 Out of our ten days exploring the Kenai Peninsula, this cruise easily ranked as one of our favorite memories.

-For anyone visiting Seward, Alaska, a Kenai Fjords Cruise truly captures the best of what makes this part of the state so unforgettable — the wildlife, the scenery, and the feeling of being surrounded by something bigger than yourself.
+For anyone visiting Seward, Alaska, a Kenai Fjords wildlife cruise truly captures the best of what makes this part of the state so unforgettable — the wildlife, the scenery, and the feeling of being surrounded by something bigger than yourself.

 🐋 Book Your Kenai Fjords Cruise Adventure